iamclements/ReplayTagger/README.md

    ![Task Scheduler - Create Task - Screenshot Placeholder](images/task-scheduler-create.png)

-3. Enter a name (e.g., "Game Clip Tagger") and description
+3. Enter a name (e.g., "Replay Tagger") and description
 4. Set the trigger:
    - Daily/Weekly: For regular maintenance
    - On startup: If you want to process after every boot